-- extent to which suspensions and exclusions are used by schools across Australia to discipline students and manage diverse student populations
+- the extent to which suspensions and exclusions are being used by schools across South Australia to discipline students and manage diverse student populations

-- reasons why students are suspended and excluded
+- the reasons why students are suspended and excluded

-- profile of students who are suspended and excluded; and
+- the profile of students who are suspended and excluded; and

-- impact on the health, welfare and academic achievement of children who are suspended and excluded from Australian schools.
+- the impact exclusion has on the health, welfare and academic achievement of children who are suspended and excluded from South Australian schools.

 The research will provide the evidence base needed for policy and school-based interventions, which will be designed to support the health and welfare of vulnerable children in South Australian schools.